jedinym/sqc-text/main.typ

 in their publications.

-It offers many different platforms for computation across the Czech Republic, but crucially for this thesis, also offers a Kubernetes cluster @metacentrum-k8s via a _Rancher_ #footnote[https://www.rancher.com/] instance.
+It offers many different platforms for computation across the Czech Republic, but crucially for this thesis, it also offers a Kubernetes cluster @metacentrum-k8s via a _Rancher_ #footnote[https://www.rancher.com/] instance.

 == RabbitMQ <section-rabbitmq>
-_RabbitMQ_ is a messaging and streaming broker, that supports several standard messsaging protocols @rabbitmq.
+_RabbitMQ_ is a messaging and streaming broker that supports several standard messaging protocols @rabbitmq.
 It is used as a mediator between producers and consumers of messages.

 Publishers (producers) publish a message to an exchange.
-The messesage is then routed to a queue.
+The message is then routed to a queue.
 If the queue has any active consumers, the message is delivered to them.
-If no consumers are active, the message is cached on disk and delivered at next opportunity.
+If no consumers are active, the message is cached on disk and delivered at the next opportunity.

 == MinIO Object Store <section-minio>
 // TODO: Why MinIO and not a traditional database?